-Unfortunately, a serious car accident can affect a victim’s ability to maintain a relationship with their spouse, either physically and emotionally, or both.
+Unfortunately, a serious crash can affect a victim’s ability to maintain a relationship with their spouse, either physically and emotionally, or both.
 In these instances, the victim’s spouse can pursue damages for loss of consortium, or loss of companionship.

 Things You Need to Know If You Have Been in a Car Accident

 - Do not talk to the insurance company about your car accident without your attorney.
-Even if you haven’t contacted your attorney yet and the insurance company calls you, tell the insurance company you will wait to give your statement about your car accident with your attorney present.
+Even if you haven’t contacted your personal injury attorney yet and the insurance company calls you, tell the insurance company you will wait to give your statement about your auto accident with your attorney present.

 - Do not post any comments or items on Facebook or other social media outlets about being in a car accident.
-It will hurt the value of your car accident case.
+It will hurt the value of your auto accident claim.

 - If you lose time from work because of your car accident, make sure you document that time off (including doctor’s appointments or days you could not go to work due to pain).

-If you were in a car accident in Albuquerque, you need an experienced lawyer.
-The Branch Law Firm can help you get the maximum recovery for your car accident.
-For a free consultation call us at (505) 243-3500, or fill out our online form and we will contact you.
+If you were in a car accident, you need an experienced Albuquerque car accident attorney.
+A personal injury lawyer at Branch Law Firm can help provide expert legal representation to get the maximum recovery for your car accident.
+For a free consultation at our personal injury law firm, call us at (505) 243-3500, or fill out our online form and we will contact you.